-DesktopLyrics is an application that displays the lyrics of the song currently playing in "iTunes" right on your desktop.
+DesktopLyrics is an application that displays the lyrics of the song currently playing in your Music app right on your desktop.
 DesktopLyrics features numerous options to customize lyrics display to your liking, you can set fonts, sizes, colors and shadows for the lyrics and song information separately and also display the cover artwork.

-The lyrics for the song have to be set in iTunes, DesktopLyrics does nothing to fetch lyrics if they aren't available in iTunes.
-You can type-in the lyrics to your songs manually in iTunes or use other applications to automate the process.
+The lyrics for the song have to be set in Apple's Music app, DesktopLyrics does nothing to fetch lyrics if they aren't available directly in the played music file.
+You can type-in the lyrics to your songs manually in your Music app or use other applications to automate the process.
+Note that DesktopLyrics only works with locally stored music and not with streaming like 'Apple Music' or 'iTunes Match'.

 License & Cost: